- Life Shift Life Sculpting

-Divorce can feel like dying with your eyes wide open.
-You wake up every day, go through the motions — work, bills, responsibilities — but something deep inside you is gone.
+You wake up every day, going through the motions — work, bills, responsibilities — but something deep inside you is gone.
 You’re breathing, but you’re not living.
-The world expects you to be strong, to “man up,” to keep moving.
+The world expects you to be strong, to “man up,” put on a brave face and keep moving.
 But no one tells you how to survive the slow death of a dream you built with your bare hands.

-And when it all falls apart, you’re left wondering who you are without the title husband, without the family you imagined, without the quiet confidence of being someone’s safe place.
+And when it all falls apart, you’re left wondering who you are without the title of husband, without the family you imagined, and without the quiet confidence of being someone’s safe place.

 The Grief That Has No Room to Speak

-For many men pain is private.
-Tears are weakness.
+For many men, pain is private and depending on how you grew up tears may be seen as weakness.
 They are taught to fix things — not fall apart.
 So when divorce hits, the grief has nowhere to go.
 It hides behind long work hours, new gym routines, or a drink at the end of the day.
 You keep your head down, trying to outwork the ache.
 But grief ignored doesn’t disappear — it festers.
 It shows up as anger, numbness, or that heavy silence that follows you everywhere.
 It’s not that you don’t feel — it’s that you’ve been told not to.

 What You’re Mourning Isn’t Just The Person